pybamm-team/PyBaMM/docs/source/user_guide/installation/install-from-docker.rst

 To build the Docker images with optional arguments, you can follow these steps for each solver:

-.. tab:: ODES Solver
+.. tab:: Scikits.odes solver

       .. code-block:: bash

             docker build -t pybamm:odes -f scripts/Dockerfile --build-arg ODES=true .

-.. tab:: JAX Solver
+.. tab:: JAX solver

       .. code-block:: bash

             docker build -t pybamm:jax -f scripts/Dockerfile --build-arg JAX=true .

-.. tab:: IDAKLU Solver
+.. tab:: IDAKLU solver

       .. code-block:: bash

             docker build -t pybamm:idaklu -f scripts/Dockerfile --build-arg IDAKLU=true .

-.. tab:: ALL Solver
+.. tab:: All solvers

       .. code-block:: bash

             docker build -t pybamm:all -f scripts/Dockerfile --build-arg ALL=true .

 After building the Docker images with the desired solvers, use the ``docker run`` command followed by the desired image name.
-For example, to run a container from the image built with ALL solver:
+For example, to run a container from the image built with all optional solvers:

 .. code-block:: bash